afanimartin/give_now/assets/specs/spec.md

 - [] hide/disable floating action button on the marketplace screen
 - [] render dropdownButton items within the widget itself
 - [] add user reviews
-- [] user should not be able to add item already in cart. show check icon for items in cart
 - [] implement international phone number input

 ## CURRENT BUGS